fastify/fastify-static/README.md

 This option cannot be set to `false` with `redirect` set to `true` on a server with `ignoreTrailingSlash` set to `true`.

-You also cannot set this option to false when using an array of root directories.

 #### `list`

 Default: `undefined`